 For more information visit the Advice and Counselling service website, or call +44 (0)20 7882 8717.

 Graduates from Queen Mary’s BA Drama course go on to work in a wide variety of roles in a range of sectors including the arts, publishing, the media, charity and education.

-The national 2014 destination survey confirmed that 92% of graduates from the School were in employment or study six months after graduation, with 71% of graduates already working or studying at graduate level.
+The national 2015 destination survey confirmed that 95 per cent of our full-time, UK-domiciled graduates from the School of English and Drama were in employment or study six months after graduation, with 80 per cent of this group already working or studying at graduate level.

 The broad range of skills gained through undergraduate courses in the School, coupled with multiple opportunities for extra-curricular activities and work experience, have enabled students to move into careers such as: